 FFI uses a collaborative business model to expand the reach of its consulting work.
 With the help of the business counseling staff at the statewide Small Business Development Centers and other consultants who have been trained and certified by Tera, FFI and its partners work directly with food clients throughout the state of Wisconsin.

-This scalable infrastructure enables FFI to provide it’s financial technical assistance to entrepreneurs in conjunction with the following collaborating organizations:
+This scalable infrastructure enables FFI to provide financial technical assistance to entrepreneurs in conjunction with the following collaborating organizations:

-FFI works with trained food business consultants to provide high impact business model optimization and financial technical assistance to the clients they work with.
-The SBDC helps you access the power of your University with Wisconsin SBDC Network professional business consultants, free of charge.
-Get knowledge, tools and connections that work for you.
+FFI works with trained and certified food business consultants to provide high impact business model optimization and financial technical assistance to the clients they work with.
+Wisconsin SBDCs helps entrepreneurs access the power of the University with Wisconsin SBDC Network professional business consultants, free of charge.
+Through SBDCs, entrepreneurs can get knowledge, tools and connections that help them grow their business.